-VSTS, now known as Azure DevOps, provides simple and effective collaboration features for your development teams and projects.
+Azure DevOps provides simple and effective collaboration features for your development teams and projects.
 This course will teach you how to use pull requests to manage a code review process to collaborate with your team.

-Course Overview Hi everyone, my name is Patrick Neborg, and welcome to my course: Microsoft Azure Developer: Managing Code Reviews with Visual Studio Team Services.
+Course Overview Hi everyone, my name is Patrick Neborg, and welcome to my course, Microsoft Azure Developer: Managing Code Reviews with Visual Studio Team Services.
 I'm a solution architect at Aon.
-Git is the world's most widely used source code management tool, and managing code reviews with Visual Studio Team Services, or Azure DevOps as it's now known by, provides a simple yet effective collaboration set of features for your development teams and projects.
+Git is the world's most widely used source code management tool, and managing code reviews with Visual Studio Team Services, or Azure DevOps, as it's now known by, provides a simple yet effective collaboration set of features for your development teams and projects.
 In this course, we're going to explore pull requests in detail, take a deep dive into how to collaborate with your team members through a code review process, set up the branch policies for our development teams, and merge and revert a pull request.
-By the end of this course, you'll know how to implement a managed code review with your coding projects and development teams.
-This course is an introduction to using pull requests and manage code reviews, so no prior experience with Git or pull requests is needed.
-From here, you should feel comfortable diving into Visual Studio Team Services or Azure DevOps, with courses on Git, branching strategies, and software development life cycles.
-I hope you'll join me on this journey to learn how to effectively manage code reviews in our development teams, with Microsoft Azure Developer: Managing Code Reviews with Visual Studio Team Services course, at Pluralsight.
+By the end of this course, you'll know how to implement a managed code review process with your coding projects and development teams.
+This course is an introduction to using pull requests and managed code reviews, so no prior experience with Git or pull requests is needed.
+From here, you should feel comfortable diving into Visual Studio Seam Services, or Azure DevOps, with courses on Git, branching strategies, and software development lifecycles.
+I hope you'll join me on this journey to learn how to effectively manage code reviews in our development teams with Microsoft Azure Developer: Managing Code Reviews with Visual Studio Team Services course, at Pluralsight.